Account Holds

 If you have been placed on Academic Suspension, you have a right to appeal.
 Contact your advisor/counselor at your campus for more information.

 Disciplinary Suspension If you have been placed on disciplinary suspension it will create a hold which will prevent you from registering.
 The disciplinary suspension hold may be for a specified period of time or for an indefinite period of time until stated conditions are met.
 For more detail, consult with a CMC student services counselor.
-Also, see Sanctions for Misconduct in CMC's Student Handbook.
+Also, see Sanctions for Misconduct in CMC's Student Handbook .

-Business Office Hold Receiving this hold indicates that you have a balance due on your account.
+Business Services Hold Receiving this hold indicates that you have a balance due on your account.
 As a result, you will not be able to register for classes until the balance due is resolved.
 You can pay via check or credit card.
 Contact your campus Account Manager to pay the balance in full and to have the hold removed.

 At Collection Agency This indicates that you have a past-due balance on your account and your account has been sent to collection.
 As a result, you will not be able to register for classes until the balance due is resolved You can pay the balance due via check or credit card.
 Contact your campus Account Manager to pay the balance in full, to have the hold removed, and to notify the collection agency of your payment.